Sanmeet-EWU/cscd-350-project-stella/developer-guidelines.md

 .idea

 ### Folder contents
-- 'diagrams' and images contains nessecary diagrams
+- 'diagrams' and images contains necessary diagrams
-- 'takethat_project' contains all nessecary contents to run the software
+- 'takethat_project' contains all necessary contents to run the software

 ### How to build the software.
 In order to build the software you must download